tomas-fryza/vhdl-course/Labs/01-gates/README.md

 | `touch`      | Create an empty file (if it does not exist) |
 | `mc`         | GNU Midnight Commander (file manager) |

-**Step 2:** In the lab, make your own home folder within `Documents`, and with help of `git` command clone a local copy of your public repository:
+In the lab, make your own home folder within `Documents`, and with help of `git` command clone a local copy of your public repository:

 ```bash
 $ cd